The Ultimate CMMS Reporting Guide for Maintenance Teams

 A work order management CMMS report is critical in facilities with several locations, staff, or various equipment.
 It shows patterns and trends about when work orders are scheduled and for which assets or facilities.
 The report can also be pulled based on team or technician, revealing useful information on workload and team effectiveness and productivity.

 The primary purpose of this CMMS report is human resource allocation.
 It can help you ensure that the right equipment is fixed in a timely manner and that your staff is appropriately allocated across your equipment and facilities.
 You can also use this CMMS report to help standardize your workflows and monitor inventory management so that your team can stay prepared to respond to work orders effectively.
+By tracking work order completion rates and response times, you can identify areas for improvement in your maintenance processes.

 3. Maintenance cost report

 Wrapping your head around everything that comes under the umbrella of maintenance operations costs can be overwhelming.
 This includes all the direct and indirect expenses related to equipment, like acquisition, upkeep, repairs, replacement, and, of course, maintenance.
-Some costs—like the sticker price of purchasing a new forklift—are obvious.
-Other costs—such as lost production hours if a conveyor belt breaks—are not as clear-cut.
+Some costs — like the sticker price of purchasing a new forklift — are obvious.
+Other costs — such as lost production hours if a conveyor belt breaks — are not as clear-cut.

 Maintenance costs found in CMMS reports can be divided into three main categories: money spent on the parts needed to maintain equipment, money spent on labor for maintenance teams who fix and maintain the equipment, and money spent on outside vendors used when internal staff is not available.